 Caesars Entertainment Announces Extension of Early Tender Time and Expiration Time for Tender Offers for Caesars Entertainment Operating Company, Inc.'s Debt Securities

-The Issuer is extending the previously announced early tender time, which was initially 5:00 p.m., New York City time, on May 19, 2013 and subsequently extended to midnight, New York City time, at the end of June 3, 2014, to 5:00 p.m., New York City time, on June 16, 2014 (such time and date with respect to each tender offer, as the same may be extended, the "Early Tender Time").
-The Issuer is also extending the previously announced expiration time of midnight, New York City time, at the end of June 3, 2014, to 5:00 p.m., New York City time, on June 16, 2014 (such time and date with respect to each tender offer, as the same may be extended, the "Expiration Time").
+The Issuer is extending the previously announced early tender time, which was 5:00 p.m., New York City time, on June 27, 2014, to 5:00 p.m., New York City time, on July 7, 2014 (such time and date with respect to each tender offer, as the same may be extended, the "Early Tender Time").
+The Issuer is also extending the previously announced expiration time, which was 5:00 p.m., New York City time, on June 27, 2014, to 5:00 p.m., New York City time, on July 7, 2014 (such time and date with respect to each tender offer, as the same may be extended, the "Expiration Time").
 All other terms of the tender offers remain unchanged.

 Accordingly, holders of Notes who validly tender their Notes before the Expiration Time will be eligible to receive the previously announced total consideration of $1,048.75 for each $1,000 principal amount of the 5.625% Notes and $1,022.50 for each $1,000 principal amount of the 10.00% Notes.

 The previously announced withdrawal deadline of 5:00 p.m., New York City time, on May 19, 2014 has passed.
 As a result, holders who have previously tendered Notes and those holders who tender Notes at or before the Expiration Time may not withdraw those Notes.